Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	 JSON

 4. Fill in the blank: <----> analysis is a detection method used to find events of interest using patterns.
+	 Signature

+5. What information is included in a signature's header ?
+Select all that apply.

+	 - Protocol
+	 - Port number
+	 - IP address

+6. Which rule option is used to match based on the direction of network
 * * *